SMANOS K1: DIY SOLUTION FOR SELF-MONITORED HOME SECURITYBy - 12/01/2017

 Smanos debuted their wireless hub at CES 2015.
-The hub, which is being referred to as K1, will join Smanos’ pre-existing WiFi and cellular portfolio.
-And yes, nearly three years later, we are still waiting for it to hit the shelves.
-However, Smanos is promising that K1’s public launch will happen soon, and this time they promise they mean it…
+The hub, which is being referred to as K1, was set to join Smanos’ pre-existing WiFi and cellular portfolio.
+We waited, and waited, and waited… and finally, after almost three years, the K1 is now available to the public.

 Meet the Smanos K1 Hub

 Smanos K1 is centered around the K1 hub, a puck-shaped device built with simplicity in mind.
 The K1 hub can run on AC power, battery, or both, where the battery acts as a backup to the AC power source.

 The hub’s main job is to link your devices together.
 It uses standard protocols including Z-Wave and Google Thread as well as WiFi.
 It uses Z-Wave to connect with up to fifty K1 sensors, while its compatibility with Google Thread allows it to connect with Nest products.
 Finally, it uses Wi-Fi to connect with Amazon Echo and the Smanos companion app.